gdsge/gdsge.github.io/source/usage/functions.rst

 .. option:: UseAdaptiveBound

-    Use adaptive bound specified as for example
+    Use adaptive bound specifies solution intervals as in this example,

     .. code-block:: GDSGE

-        inbound x 0.0 1.0 adaptive(2)
+        inbound x 0.0 1.0 adaptive(2);

-    which expand the lower and upper bound by a factor of 2 for each state after each iteration
+    which expand the lower and upper bounds by a factor of 2 for each state after each iteration.

     Takes value 0 or 1 (default).